Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 8 Maret 2025 09.33.35 UTC
+- WIB: Sabtu, 8 Maret 2025 10.23.34 UTC
-- WITA: Sabtu, 8 Maret 2025 10.33.35 UTC
+- WITA: Sabtu, 8 Maret 2025 11.23.34 UTC
-- WIT: Sabtu, 8 Maret 2025 11.33.35 UTC
+- WIT: Sabtu, 8 Maret 2025 12.23.34 UTC

 Kutipan Inspiratif:
-"It took me a long time not to judge myself through someone else's eyes"
+"I failed in some subjects in exam, but my friend passed in all.
+Now he is an engineer in microsoft and i am the owner of microsoft."

-Kategori: motivational
+Kategori: inspirational